 We encourage eligible teams and individual educators to submit proposals which will advance and implement the Partnered in Teaching and Learning Strategy.
-There are three grant categories:
+There are two grant streams, each with three grant categories.
+Grant applications submitted for the Digital Stream may be considered for funding through the Regular Stream, and vice-versa on the discretion of the Selection Committee.

 Yes, so long as you will be employed at McMaster for the duration of the grant term, and your home department/unit allows you to hold grant funds in a departmental or research chartfield.
 If you are uncertain, please contact your department/unit administrator to confirm.